anderMatt/wmata-api-node/README.md

 Discover a bug, or have improvements?
 [Open an issue](https://github.com/anderMatt/wmata-api-node/issues/new) or clone the project and send a pull request with your changes!

 ### Running tests
-You can run unit tests by executing `mocha` in the test directory.
+You can run unit tests by executing `mocha`.